manojgayala/POPL1/Language Manual.md

 ### Type Qualifiers
+These specify the modifiability of a variable or an object.
 #### Syntax
 `const` \
 `fluid`

-`const` variables and objects cannot be changed after being initialized and fluid variables and objects can be changed or modified at any time of the program.If no qualifier is specified it i defaultly qualified as `fluid`
+`const` variables and objects cannot be changed after being initialized and fluid variables and objects can be changed or modified at any time of the program.
+If no qualifier is specified, then it is qualified as `fluid` by default.

 ### Declarators
 Declarators declare a unique identifier and is a part of declaration.